tomjnixon/yarp/docs/source/api.rst

 Temporal Value manipulation
 ---------------------------

-The following utility functions are defined which accept and return :py:class:`Value`\ s but may delay or filter changes.
+The following utility functions are used to modify or observe how `Value`\ s and `Event`\ s change over time.
 These all use :py:mod:`asyncio` internally and require that a :py:class:`asyncio.BaseEventLoop` be running.

 .. autofunction:: delay

 .. autofunction:: time_window

 .. autofunction:: rate_limit

+.. autofunction:: emit_at

 File-backed Values
 ------------------